elrnv/tensr/README.md

 [![Build status](https://travis-ci.org/elrnv/tensr.svg?branch=master)](https://travis-ci.org/elrnv/tensr)

+Note: the word *tensor* used by this library refers to the n-dimensional array representation of a mathematical tensor.

 A prototype for a linear algebra library that aims at supporting:
  - Multi-demensional array ("tensor") arithmetic (including scalars, vectors, matrices and higher dimensional structures),
  - Small (array based) tensors,